-Dennis serves as the Associate Vice Chancellor where he oversees the Centennial Campus Partnership, Industry Alliances and Economic Development offices as part of NC State’s ongoing research partnering activities with industry and government.
-He also has a dual appointment with the College of Engineering, where he oversees all activities of the Institute for Next Generation IT Systems (ITng).
-Dennis serves on the Steering Committee for the IBM Q Hub at NC State as well as the Board of Microelectronics Center of North Carolina (MCNC).
-He is a graduate of Clemson University and a former IBM executive with extensive product development experience in networking, point-of-sale, and financial transaction systems.
+Dennis serves as the Associate Vice Chancellor where he oversees Centennial Campus Partnerships and Industry Alliances.
+He also serves on the Steering Committee for the IBM Q Hub at NC State as well as the Board of Microelectronics Center of North Carolina (MCNC).
+He is a graduate of Clemson University and a former IBM executive with extensive product development experience in networking, point-of-sale and financial transaction systems.
 Little known fact – he holds eight worldwide patents.

-Director, Centennial Campus Partnerships Office & Industry Alliances
+Director, Centennial Campus Partnerships Office and Industry Alliances

 Leah leads the campus-wide strategy for corporate and government interactions with NC State.
 This includes management of partnerships and the University’s award-winning Centennial Campus.
 Leah works to expand corporate and government partnerships with NC State’s faculty and students.
 She currently serves on the boards for the Association of University Research Parks (AURP) and the Tammy Lynn Center for Developmental Disabilities.
 Leah holds her bachelor’s degree from the University of Colorado.
 Little known fact – she was Drum Major of Colorado’s largest marching band and had the honor of marching in the Parade of Roses and the Orange Bowl Parade.

 Keisha is part of the partnership development team, brokering relationships with industry and government partners.
 Her duties include developing and managing outreach and engagement of current and prospective businesses while fostering opportunities for collaboration with faculty and students.
 Keisha obtained her bachelor’s degree from the University of Arizona.
 Little known fact – she spent two years as a professional athlete and trained as an alternate for the 2000 Olympics.